Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Study Design

 After completing all three coding tasks, participants were prompted by the interface to ``\emph{Please rank the three AIs you used in terms of how satisfied you were with it.
 Each AI must have a unique rank.}'' The interface also reminded the participants which coding task they completed with each of the three code completion tools.

-After completing the ranking question, a semi-structured interview was conducted.
+The study concluded with a semi-structured interview with two parts.
 In the first part, participants discussed their perception of, and experience with, the three versions of AI tool, including ranking and comparing them.
-The second part aimed to further explore the design space of highlighting uncertainty in AI-powered code generation tools more generally.
-Participants were shown images of five alternative designs for discussions.
-We created these alternative designs to explore the following dimensions: uncertainty granularity (e.g., about the token or the whole output), specificity (e.g., categorical or precise quantity), and interactivity (e.g., suggesting alternative tokens or automatically updating uncertainty).
-The first two are informed by \citet{van2019communicating}, which surveyed psychology and communication literature on uncertainty communication.
-Images of these alternative designs are included in Appendix \ref{apendix:alternatives}.
+The second part was designed to further explore the design space of uncertainty communication in AI-powered code generation tools.
+Participants were shown images of five alternative designs to prompt discussion.
+We created these designs to explore three main dimensions of the design space: granularity (for instance, uncertainty about a token vs. uncertainty about the whole output), specificity (for instance, categorical levels of uncertainty vs. precise values), and interactivity (for instance, whether alternative completions should be shown, and whether uncertainty expressions should update automatically as the code is edited).
+The first two dimensions were informed by the work of \citet{van2019communicating}, who surveyed the psychology and communication literature on uncertainty communication.
+They distinguished between the effects of varying \textit{what} is being communicated (which relates to granularity) and the \textit{form} of the communication (which relates to specificity).
+The design intended to probe on granularity (Figure~\ref{fig:probe_granularity}) resembles the overall uncertainty scores used in other AI systems, as in~\citet{bansal-chi21}, while the designs intended to probe on specificity (Figure~\ref{fig:probe_specificity}) resemble the types of uncertainty communication implemented in OpenAI's playground~\cite{playground}.
+The design with alternative completions (Figure~\ref{fig:probe_interactivity}) was also inspired by OpenAI's playground~\cite{playground}.